jwtsf/BankScamShield/README.md

-This `README.md` is designed to reflect the **technical sophistication** and **engineering leadership** required for an NTU REP Distinction.
-It positions your project not just as a script, but as a robust, institutional-grade security platform.

----

-# 🛡️ BankScamShield: Agentic Security Verification Portal
+# BankScamShield: Agentic Security Verification Portal

 **BankScamShield** is an AI-driven, multi-agent security platform designed to protect banking customers from sophisticated phishing and social engineering attacks.
 By utilizing a "Defense-in-Depth" architecture, the system employs specialized AI agents to perform real-time forensic linguistic analysis and technical infrastructure audits on suspicious communications.